The Children of Húrin: Influences

 The story, as already published in The Silmarillion and Unfinished Tales, is mainly based on the legend of Kullervo, a character from Elias Lönnrot's compilation of Finnish folklore poems, the Kalevala.
 Tolkien drew inspiration from the Kalevala for "The Story of Kullervo" in 1914, one of the earliest elements of his legendarium.
 This became the model for his tale of Túrin.
 Túrin (like Kullervo) also resembles Sigmund, the father of Sigurd in the Volsunga saga, in the incestuous relationship he had with his sister.
 In Richard Wagner's opera, Die Walküre (likewise drawn in part from the Volsung myths), Siegmund and Sieglinde are parallels of Túrin and Niënor.
 Túrin further resembles Sigurd himself, as both achieve great renown for the slaying of a dragon of immense power and magic.
-Turin's suicide following an exchange of words with his sword is lifted essentially unchanged from Kullervo's tale in Kalevala.
+Túrin's suicide following an exchange of words with his sword is lifted essentially unchanged from Kullervo's tale in Kalevala.

 Tolkien mentioned Túrin's resemblance to figures from Classical, Finnish, and Norse tales in a letter:

 There is the Children of Húrin, the tragic tale of Túrin Turambar and his sister Níniel – of which Túrin is the hero: a figure that might be said (by people who like that sort of thing, though it is not very useful) to be derived from elements in Sigurd the Volsung, Oedipus, and the Finnish Kullervo.

 The moral issues in The Children of Húrin have been compared to Tolkien's analysis of The Battle of Maldon that shows Tolkien's interest in the "theory of courage", and distinguish between arrogance and true courage.
 Túrin's decision to build a bridge at Nargothrond which enables the invasion by Morgoth's forces resembles the character Byrthtnoth from The Battle of Maldon.